 I'm Kaylee Johnson, a doctoral candidate, teaching assistant, and research assistant in the Department of Political Science at the University of Massachusetts Amherst.
 Welcome!

-My dissertation project problematizes the middle class identity, focusing on the extent to which it is racialized.
+My dissertation project explores the ostensibly popular, inclusive, and race-neutral middle class identity, focusing on the extent to which it is racialized.
 I contend that the middle class identity is exclusive on the basis of race.
-There are stark racial differences in middle class identification and furthermore, citizens implicitly associate the middle class with Whiteness, thereby demonstrating a racialized understanding of the identity.
-Media depictions of the middle class as White help to shape and reinforce this racialization, rendering what appears to be an inclusive, catch-all identity racially restrictive and the middle class trope problematic.
+Media depictions of the middle class as white help to shape this racialization which manifests in stark racial differences in middle class identification.

 Please feel free to look at my work on my website: https://kayleetjohnson.com/